atul573/flutter-portfolio/README.md

 ## Step 5: Run the app (In Case of FlutLab)
 1. click on the top-left icon to run the emulator.

+## Step 6: Adding more feature
+Use your creativity to enhance app's experience

+Tip:
+Added intent on click
+Change Background color
+Try different text font

 ## Conclusion

 Congratulations!
 You've just created a basic Portfolio app using Flutter.
 You've learned how to use various widgets to build the user interface and display contact information like a Portfolio.
 Feel free to enhance the app by adding more features and personalizing it to your liking.

-You can find the complete source code for this codelab on [GitHub](https://github.com/atul573/flutter-businessCard).
+You can find the complete source code for this codelab on [GitHub](https://github.com/atul573/flutter-portfolio).

 Happy coding! 🚀